wherebyus/wherebyus.github.io/README.md

 For the rest of the steps, you will work on the **directory_clean** sheet

-1. Drag down columns to autofill new respondents
+1. Drag down columns to autofill new staff members
-2. Give new respondents an order position
+2. Give new staff members an order position
 3. Sort sheet by order to ensure it seems logical
 4. In the menu, Select `Add-Ons > Export Sheet Data > Open Sidebar`
 5. In the Export Sheet Data Sidebar, under *JSON Options*, check "Export Cell Arrays."